highbyte/dotnet-6502/doc/SYSTEMS_C64_COMPATIBLE_PRG.md

 | Montezuma's Revenge| https://csdb.dk/release/download.php?id=128101 | `Montezuma's Revenge - 1103.d64` -> `montezuma's rev.` | Basic     | SkiaSharp*, SilkNetOpenGl   | Character mode, sprites. |
 | Bubble Bobble      | https://csdb.dk/release/download.php?id=187937 | `Bubble Bobble.d64` -> `bubble bobble`  | Basic      | SkiaSharp*, SilkNetOpenGl   | Character mode, sprites. |

-# How extract .prg file
-If the download is a .zip (or other compressions) file, start with unzip:ing it to a folder.

-If the unzip:ed contents is a .prg file, then it is possible to be loaded directly into the emulator.
-No more extra steps needed.

-If the unzip:ed contents is a .D64 file (which is a C64 disk image file), a .prg file needs to be extracted from the .D64 file.
-For this purpose the `c1541` command line utility provided by [VICE](https://vice-emu.sourceforge.io/) emulator can be used.
-- Install VICE (if not already installed)
-- List contents of .D64 image (example)
-  `[VICE install path]\bin\c1541.exe -attach "lncro.d64" -list`
-- Extract .prg file from .D64 image (example).
-The last argument is what you want to name the extracted .prg file.
-  `[VICE install path]\bin\c1541.exe  -attach "lncro.d64" -read "last ninja/zcs" "last ninja-zcs.prg"`
-- In this example, The Last Ninja was extracted from the .D64 image `lncro.d64` to the file `last ninja-zcs.prg`

-# How load .prg file
-## .prg type Basic
-- File must be loaded as a Basic program, from the menu `Load Basic PRG file`, or via the monitor.
-- Start by typing `RUN` (and press Enter).
-- _The Basic program is most likely a short stub program that starts a machine language program by invoking SYS._

-## .prg type Binary
-- File must be loaded as a Binary program (from the menu or monitor).
-- It's loaded into a memory address that is specified in the first two bytes of the .prg file (a C64 standard).
-- Menu: `Load & start binary PRG file`
-  - It's loaded and started automatically.
-- Monitor:
-  - See Monitor docs.
-Relevant commands are `ll [file]` and `g [address]`